 - Make on-time payments: The best way to improve your credit score is to simply make on-time payments on any credit products in your name, such as a credit card, student loan or auto loan.
 Before you borrow any money, make sure you can afford to make all your payments on time every time they’re due.

 - Become an authorized user: Many parents add their college-aged children as authorized users to their existing credit card accounts to help them improve their credit.
-If you have a family member who is willing to do this for you, when they add you as an authorized user their (hopefully) on-time payments will help you improve your credit score.
+The hope is that the main account holder will make on-time payments for the authorized user’s account to help the child improve their credit score.

-Now that you have a card, make sure that you use it to add positive activity to your credit reports.
-This means paying on time and sending the full amount of the bill so you never get into consumer debt.
+Once you have a credit card, make sure that you use it to add positive activity to your credit reports.
+This means paying on time and sending the issuer the full amount of the bill so you never get into debt.
 This simple two-part system can be harder than it sounds.
-You’ll have to maintain a running total on what you’ve already spent, then stop when you’re at your personal limit.
+You’ll have to maintain a running total on what you’ve already spent, then stop spending when you’re at your personal limit.
 Do this for a year and you’ll be in a far better financial position than you are today.